BWBlack/2Y_introduction_to_oceanography/heat_transport_practical/README.md

 - First, the computational environment we're using, miniconda, needs setting up.

-- Once you have done this, open an anaconda terminal and type this,
+- Once you have done this, open an anaconda terminal and type this:

 ```
 conda env create -f puppies.yml